stevemar/watson-news-intelligence-starter-kit/README.md

-> TODO: Should we add travis and run the included tests if they work?

-# Watson News Intelligence starter kit
+# Watson News Intelligence

-The Watson News Intelligence starter kit for Node.js visualizes the results of [Discovery](https://www.ibm.com/watson/services/discovery) queries.
+The Watson News Intelligence Code Pattern for Node.js visualizes the results of [Discovery](https://www.ibm.com/watson/services/discovery) queries.
 The app searches [Discovery News](https://www.ibm.com/watson/services/discovery-news) data to get insights from the news, including related concepts, entities, and sentiment trends.

-> TODO: Reverse engineer and document:
-   * what the kit does (intro and overview)
-   * goals
-   * architecture
-   * flow
-   * components used, featured tech
-   * sample output
-   * troubleshooting tips
-   * links
-   * add section(?) to refer to the actual starter kit

-In this Code Pattern, we will [create something] using [technologies] and [components].
-[Explain briefly how things work].
-[Give acknowledgements to others if necessary]

 When the reader has completed this Code Pattern, they will understand how to:

-* [goal 1]
-* [goal 2]
-* [goal 3]
-* [goal 4]
+* Build a web app with Node.js and Express
+* Query Watson Discovery to gain insights
+* Create a graphical user interface with React

 ![](doc/source/images/architecture.png)